Alliance for Natural Health

 The Alliance for Natural Health (ANH) is an advocacy group founded in 2002 by Robert Verkerk and based in the United Kingdom.
 ANH was founded to raise funds to finance a legal challenge of the EU Food Supplement Directive.
 ANH lobbies against regulation of dietary supplements, in favour of pseudo-scientific alternative medicine, and advocates dietary and other lifestyle approaches to health.
-It also criticizes established science showing that Megavitamin therapy lack any health benefit.
+It also criticises established science showing that Megavitamin therapy lack any health benefit.

-History

-The ANH is an advocacy group founded in 2002 by Robert Verkerk and based in the United Kingdom.
-ANH was initially founded to raise funds to finance a legal challenge of the EU Food Supplement Directive.
-The ANH lobbies against the regulation of dietary supplements, in favour of pseudo-scientific alternative medicine, and advocates dietary and other lifestyle approaches to health.
-It also criticizes scientific research showing that megadoses of vitamins lack any health benefits.